 The accountability gap– Females are held to a lower standard of accountability than males11.
 The sentencing gap between males and females12 that commit the same crimes and after controlling for other variables, is six times greater13 than the sentencing gap between black people and white people (yes you read that correctly).
 This lack of female accountability, is particularly pronounced when it comes to their behaviour toward males.
 Whilst there is a great social taboo toward males committing acts of physical and sexual violence against females, female physical and sexual violence against male victims is either dismissed or excused.
 A woman cutting off a man’s penis14 is even laughed about on national TV.

-The reward for effort gap– Females receive more reward for their efforts.
+The reward for merit gap– Females receive more reward than men for the same merit or the same reward for less merit.
 A number of businesses and government organisations are implementing, or have implemented female hiring quotas and introduced lower entry standards exclusively for female applicants.
 Some businesses actually now pay women more superannuation15, simply because they are women (yes you read that correctly-more super for women because they are female).
 Contrary to popular opinion, there is also evidence of discrimination in hiring favouring women in a number of instances16, even in STEM fields17.

 The women are wonderful effect– Mainstream media, entertainment, ads, academia, schooling and politics, are constantly saturated with messages promoting female superiority and overt misandry18.
 Books and news articles like, “The End of Men: And The Rise of Women”19 are abundant and are a daily feature in society.
 Boys in school are having particularly bad experiences with this phenomenon and I would encourage people to read this article20 and watch this video21 of the accounts of two boys experiencing this in school.
 This has been going on a long time.
 The women are wonderful effect is systemic in our society, culture and relationships and has profound impacts on how we perceive men and women and boys and girls and how we treat them.